endlos99/xdt99/ide/EDITORS.md

 ====================

-The `ide` folder provides plugins for various editors and integrated development environments (IDEs) that assist developers writing code for the TI 99 home computer.
+The `ide` folder provides plugins for various editors and integrated development environments (IDEs) that assist developers writing programs for the TI 99 home computer.

 Currently, xdt99 supports the following development environments: